Caitlin* sat at her computer, diligently answering questions.

 Hair: Blonde.
 Eyes: Blue.
 College Degree: Bachelor of Science.
 Activities: Theater, hockey, and knitting.

 In truth, this wasn’t an ordinary profile.
 It was intended to attract potential parents who were having trouble conceiving.
-Caitlin was filling it out because she had made the decision to donate her eggs.
+Caitlin was filling it out because she had made the decision to sell her eggs.

 Two years earlier, Caitlin’s sister-in-law had tried for a year and a half to conceive, undergoing expensive and often painful procedures.
 It became clear that the best option was to receive a donor egg through an agency specializing in linking donors and parents in need.

-Caitlin watched as her brother and sister scanned through the list of donors.
+Caitlin watched as her brother and sister-in-law scanned through the list of donors.
 They selected ones that looked closest to the sister-in-law and who had the best medical history.
 Intrigued, Caitlin asked a question: What do these donors get in return?

 Egg and sperm donors are typically compensated for both their time and the “donation” itself.
 For people like Caitlin who are looking for a bit of extra money, the commitment can be rewarding — especially when it comes to paying down debt.